-The importance of the right paraglider class
+Choosing the right paraglider class

-The paraglider classes in detail
+Paraglider classes in detail

-1. EN-A paragliders - the best choice for beginners
+1. EN-A paragliders – The best choice for beginners

 Advantages: